rly0nheart/humanly/README.md

 # Humaniser

-A small, ergonomic Rust crate to convert numbers, sizes, durations, times, percentages, and permissions into human-readable formats.
+A small Rust crate to convert numbers, sizes, durations, times, and percentages into human-readable formats.

 ## Features